COSIMA/cosima-recipes/paper/paper.md

 for teaching reproducible scientific communication through notebook design and peer review.

+# Author order

+The first two authors contributed equally; authors from the third position onward are listed alphabetically by surname.

 # Acknowledgements

 We acknowledge the COSIMA community for developing and maintaining the model